projectcontour/contour/design/jwt-verification-design.md

           - audience-1
           - audience-2
         # remoteJWKS is an HTTP endpoint that returns the JWKS
         # to use to verify the JWT signature.
+Exactly one of
+        # remoteJWKS or localJWKS must be set.
         remoteJWKS:
           httpURI:
             uri: https://example.com/jwks.json
             timeout: 1s
+            # Upstream TLS validation options.
+If not provided,
+            # the TLS server cert will not be verified.
+            validation:
+              caSecret: ca-crt
+              subjectName: example.com
           # cacheDuration is how long to cache the fetched JWKS
           # locally.
           cacheDuration: 5m
         # localJWKS can be used instead of remoteJWKS and defines
         # an in-cluster secret containing the JWKS for this provider.
+        # Exactly one of localJWKS or remoteJWKS must be set.
         localJWKS:
           secretName: my-jwks
           key: jwks.json